andkret/Cookbook/README.md

 + In part one you will learn the basics
 + Part two will contain a real world data engineering example
 + The third part contains over 30 case studies with links to interesting presentations

-## Join me writing this book
+## How to contribute
-If you have some cool links or topics for the cookbook, please become a contributor, pull the repo add them and create a pull request
+If you have some cool links or topics for the cookbook, please become a contributor.
+Pull the repo, add them and create a pull request.

 Please pull only the newest release-x.x branch. \
 This way we keep the master branch clean and I don't have to mess around resolving conflicts.
+You just need to change the .tex file.
+I'll recompile it later when I merge the branch with the master

+For comments please use the "Issues" function.

 ## Support